IceWizard4902/Overseer/README.md

 # Overseer
-A JavaScript malware analysis tool using Sandbox # Overseer
+A JavaScript malware analysis tool using Sandboxed execution
-# Overseer